sol-idsnake/CopJob/README.md

 Upon access the user will be greeted with a message, and will continue to see all listed departments in one place.
 There is currently one filter option with which the user can limit the search to any *ONE* desired keyword.

+The admin panel (/index & /portal) allows for CRUD operations:
+* Get
+* Post
+* Delete
+* Update

+The panel's purpose is to allow for admin users to see & operate the site independently from what the front-end user sees.
+The common user should not have access to those editing functions.

 ## Screenshots

 Front page: